NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Note that it might take a minute before all four of those pods show up.

 ### Configure the Trident CSI backend to FSx for NetApp ONTAP
-For the example use case outlined below we are going to set up an iSCSI LUN for an MySQL database.
+For the example use case outlined below we are going to set up an iSCSI LUN for a MySQL database.
 Because of that, we are going to set the storage driver name in the Trident backend configuration to `ontap-san`.
 You can read more about the different driver types in the